 Sometimes the more you have the more you want or think you need.

-Then there are the people who have money and are miserable because just like the saying goes, “money can’t buy you love” or happiness.
+Then some people have money and are miserable because money can’t buy you love or happiness.

-Credit cards buy happiness for short periods of time and some people can hide being unhappy very well.
+Credit cards buy happiness for short periods and some people can hide being unhappy very well.

 How not to be envious of other people’s success

-If you find you are envious of someone else’s success the first thing you need to do is accept that you have that envy but then do something about it.
-Find a way to make other people envy your drive and success.
+If you find you are envious of someone else’s success the first thing you need to do is accept that you have that envy.

 If you can fuel yourself from something that you view as a negative half the battle is won.